 Study Area

-Doma is one of the Local Government Areas (LGA) in Nasarawa State, North Central Nigeria, located at Latitude 8.4009 oN and Longitude 8.3581 oE.
+Doma is one of the in Nasarawa State, North Central Nigeria, located at Latitude 8.4009 oN and Longitude 8.3581 oE.
 It has an area of about 2,714 km2 with a population of about 139,609.
-The geographical map of Nasarawa State and that of Doma LGA where the sample were obtained are shown in Figures 1.
+The geographical map of Nasarawa State and that of Doma LGA where the sample were obtained are shown in Figure 1.

 Figure 1: Map of Nigeria showing Nasarawa State, Doma LGA and the sample sites